mvillarroeltab/About-me/README.md

 4. A 'what do I bring' section which would further illustrate why I am a good applicant.
 5. A project section made responsive with flex to showcase my learnings.
 6. A closing section on how to contact me.

-some information about me and the reasons why I should join the Founders and Coders community.
-These were then made into three separate slides of a carousel.
+7. The 'feature'.
+I wanted to give more information about myself with the feature, so I chose the carousel.
+Javascript launches it when you click on the 'feature' button in the nav bar; replacing the image grid by the image craousel, and makes the slides move automatically after a set interval.